 The RSA Conference in San Francisco is one of the biggest and baddest cybersecurity exhibitions out there.
 Launched in 1991 with just a handful of attendees, the conference has expanded to multiple locations across the globe, with the most recent live U.S. event drawing over 40,000 attendees in 2019.

 There’s no better place to connect with innovators, IT security professionals and decision makers in the cybersecurity niche than RSA.
 If you plan to exhibit at the Moscone Center in San Francisco for RSA 2023 and want to win Best in Show, consider the following five tips to catch the eyes of the judges AND your prospects.

 Tip No. 1: Embrace RSA’s theme for 2023… STRONGER TOGETHER!

 Every year, the RSA Conference designates a new theme for the event producers, attendees and exhibitors to rally around.
 From April 24-27, 2023, the RSA Conference in San Francisco will focus on the theme, “Stronger Together.”
 As the RSA site wisely notes, “We are a community of many.”
 The rallying cry goes on to state, “No one goes it alone; we build on each other’s diverse knowledge to create the next breakthrough.”

 As you prepare to design your booth space, graphics and experiences, ask yourself:

-- How have we as an organization transformed?
+- How can we as an organization show our team’s strength?

-- How does our transformation align with and impact the cybersecurity industry?
+- How does our dynamic teamwork or networking align with and impact the cybersecurity industry?

 - Why does this matter to our customers?

-- How does our transformation provide value to customers?
+- How does our core values provide value to customers?